codalab/codalab-competitions/docs/SETUP.md

 *TODO What do you get from Azure and where do you put it in `.env`?*

-# Run a computer worker
+# Run a compute worker

 1. Install docker ([mac](https://download.docker.com/mac/stable/Docker.dmg) or [Ubuntu](https://docs.docker.com/engine/installation/linux/ubuntu/#install-docker))
 1. `git clone git@github.com:codalab/codalab-competitions.git`